liz3/ledit/README.md

 For debug builds use `build_debug.sh`

 ### Windows
+Ledit builds with MSVC and does not require a unix betewen layer like Cgywin.
 You will need at least a recent version of the windows MSVC C++ compiler, its better to install entire visual studio for the sake of the case that vs installer might leave out needed components. then run in a CMD in the folder:
 ```